pwnlandia/mhn/README.md

 ### Running

-If the installation scripts ran successfully you should have a number of services running on your MHN server.
+If the installation scripts ran successfully, you should have a number of services running on your MHN server.
 See below for checking these.

     user@precise64:/opt/mhn/scripts$ sudo /etc/init.d/nginx status
      * nginx is running